TOBACCO USE DISORDER

 -

-Symptom relief OngoingThis study tests a 6-session virtual program called Future Self-BD for people with bipolar disorder who want to quit smoking.
-Participants learn to vividly imagine positive future events that could happen if they stop smoking.
-The study aims to see if the program is acceptable an…
+Symptom relief OngoingThis study tests a 6-session virtual program called Future Self-BD for adults with bipolar disorder who want to quit smoking.
+Participants are guided to vividly imagine positive future events that could result from quitting, combined with brief smoking cessation counseling.
+The t…

 Matched conditions: TOBACCO USE DISORDER